 Dr. Shoptaw is a licensed psychologist and Professor in both the Department of Family Medicine and the Department of Psychiatry and Biobehavioral Sciences at UCLA and serves as the Vice Chair for Research in the Department of Family Medicine.
 He is also Executive Director of the Center for Behavioral & Addiction Medicine (CBAM).
-Over the past 20 years, Dr. Shoptaw has conducted a series of clinical studies in community clinic settings, primarily on topics that involve development and testing of medical and behavioral interventions to treat substance abuse and to prevent the spread of HIV.
+For more than 25 years Dr. Shoptaw has conducted a series of clinical studies in community clinic settings, primarily on topics that involve development and testing of medical and behavioral interventions to treat substance abuse and to prevent the spread of HIV.
 He works with a broad spectrum of partners from university, government and community settings.
 In addition, he maintains a regular caseload of patients and provides training and mentorship to students and postdoctoral fellows.
 In his career, he has been Principal or Co-Investigator of more than 40 research projects, most funded by the National Institutes of Health.
 Dr. Shoptaw's experiences have shaped his agenda in the Department of Family Medicine to integrating addiction medicine into primary care settings, particularly those clinics that serve low-income patients.